UDTRASTU - BA Translation

 In addition, students have convenient access to IT labs on site where they can use electronic translation and subtitling software.

 Members of the BA Translation teaching team are in regular contact with their tutees.
-Academic Tutors have at the very least three face-to-face appointments with their allocated tutees to make sure students set clear and achievable study goals at the beginning of every semester.
-This is followed up by monitoring their academic progress during the semester with appropriate interventions when necessary to give students academic support, guidance and any assistance they might need to achieve those goals.
-We also refer our tutees as and when necessary to any other university service (DDS, careers, student hub, income office, visa compliance, counselling, etc).
+Lecturers make themselves available to students to allow them to have clear and achievable study goals.
+This is followed by monitoring their academic progress during the year with appropriate interventions when necessary to give students academic support, guidance and any assistance they might need to achieve their goals.
+We also refer our students as and when necessary to any other university service (DDS, careers, School Office, income office, visa compliance, counselling, etc).

-In addition to this support, the BA Translation course also runs a peer support (PASS) scheme featuring two Success Coaches (successful level 5 or 6 students) who help mainly but not exclusively our first year students by organising one-to-one as well as group sessions, regularly through the year for modules TR4001, TR4002, TR4003 and TR5051.
+In addition to this support, the BA Translation course also runs a peer support (PASS) scheme featuring Success Coaches who help mainly but not exclusively our first year students by organising one-to-one as well as group sessions, regularly through the year.
+Some second year modules also benefit from this scheme which is greatly appreciated by all students.

 The BA Translation course aims at providing students with the complete set of hard and soft skills necessary for a successful career as an in-house translator, a freelance translator or a translation project manager.
 The course provides a sound basis for students to acquire all the necessary knowledge and transferable skills required by language service providers such as translation agencies, multinational companies and various other institutions including the EU.